ghostpad/ghostpad/README.md

 ## Ghostpad
 ### A free AI text generation interface based on KoboldAI

+**Update 10/13/2013: Ghostpad is now a static frontend built using Bun and Vite, and served through KoboldAI's backend.
+This means the installation steps are now identical to those of Kobold, and you no longer need to run any `npm` commands.**

 Ghostpad builds upon [KoboldAI](https://github.com/KoboldAI/KoboldAI-Client) to offer:
 - A new mobile-first UI with customizable fonts and themes
 - A "continue" feature, which can be used to generate text mid-story, starting at your cursor.